wuerzlefish/Qlockwork/Readme.txt

 #define LOCATION                   Location for the weather conditions as shown on the Yahoo site if you enter your city.
                                    "https://www.yahoo.com/news/weather" Click on "Change location".
 (Not Search.)
                                    (Only letters, ' ', and ',' are allowed).
 #define FRONTCOVER_*               Frontcover of the clock.
-Also sets the language of the menu and the web-site.
+Also sets the language of the menu and the website.
 #define SHOW_MODE_AMPM
 #define SHOW_MODE_SECONDS
 #define SHOW_MODE_WEEKDAY